 I remember how men would doff their caps in reverence for the Lord as they passed by.
 A large Iron iron cross embedded in the road for such purposes, reminded them to do so.

-The words of the prayer were a catechesis in itself, about the relationship of Mary to her son, and our own call to personal holiness.
-They seemed to sink deeply into my heart as I gazed at the Icon of Our Lady tenderly holding her son, and flanked by attending angels.
+The words of the prayer told of Mary's relationship to her son, and our own call to personal holiness.
+As I gazed at the Icon of Our Lady tenderly holding her son, we began the opening prayer, it began like this:

 "Dear Mother of Perpetual Help, throughout your life you were open to Gods Holy Spirit: faithful in prayer, wiling in obedience, and generous in love.
 Pray for us that we may be open to God's word, and filled with the Holy Spirit....."

-When the service was over and we walked the mile and a half home.
+When the service was over, we walked the mile and a half home.
 We carried with us more than the smell of incense which seemed to cling to our clothes and hair.
-We had felt loved, and listened to and thereby strengthened on our return to the outside world.
+We had felt loved, and thereby strengthened on our return to the outside world.

 " (c) Lewis and Lewis 2017 - www.jlewisstatues.co.uk "